AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 ```
 - `file_path` — same origin absolute or relative file path to be included

+> The files must originate from the same domain but may be located in a different folder.

 > If included file is not found or unavailable, the whole filter update should fail.

 > Same-origin limitation should be disabled for local custom filters.